dartbill/Space-Invaders/README.md

 __BILLIE_DARTNELL_s5005667__

 __Introduction__
 This game looks at creating a simple topdown 2D shooter game, similar to space invaders.
 To make this game, I used qt creator, the NGL library and OpenGL.
 This report details my research and implementation of this game and what I could do in the future to improve it.
+My final game works by the player pressing space to fire and the left or right arrow keys to move.
+The game is won when all the invaders are hit or lost when either the invaders hit the bottom or hit the player.

 __Research__
 ![Space Invaders](/Images/spaceinvaders.png)